GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/devtools_inspectedWindow/index.md

 - The evaluated code may return a value that is passed to the extension callback.
-The returned value has to be a valid JSON object (it may contain only primitive JavaScript types and acyclic references to other JSON objects). _Please observe extra care while processing the data received from the inspected page — the execution context is essentially controlled by the inspected page; a malicious page may affect the data being returned to the extension._
+The returned value has to be a valid JSON object (it may contain only primitive JavaScript types and acyclic references to other JSON objects). _Please observe extra care while processing the data received from the inspected page—the execution context is essentially controlled by the inspected page; a malicious page may affect the data being returned to the extension._

 !!!.aside.aside--caution